Martin County, Florida

 Who’s saying this

 I’m Chris Lundstrom.
-I live in Hobe Sound, I’ve been a Martin County voter for 25 years, and I run a business here — which means I see firsthand how the county’s tax bill flows downhill to families and renters.
+I live in Hobe Sound, I’ve been a Martin County voter for nearly three decades, and I run businesses here — which means I see firsthand how the county’s tax bill flows downhill to families and renters.
 I’m not waiting for permission to care about this.
 I’m going to show you, in plain English and with the receipts, exactly where your money goes — and make the case that it can be reversed.

-Lower taxes mean lower pressure on rents, more room for small businesses, and a county people can still afford to retire in.
+Lower taxes mean lower pressure on rents, more room for small businesses, and a county where families can build a future—from raising children to watching them buy homes of their own.
 That’s worth fighting for.

 Get the receipts in your inbox